dagostinelli/hypatia/asmjs.md

 asm.js
 -----------
-Hypaita can be compiled for asm.js.
+Hypatia can be compiled for asm.js.
 But it is experimental.
 You'll have to specify all of the .c files manually because there is not yet a CMake target for this yet.